Christopher Eccleston: Early work (1991–1994)

+Established actor (1995–2004)

+During this period Eccleston built on his early successes, appearing in a wide variety of films and working with high profile directors including David Cronenberg in eXistenZ (1999), Michael Winterbottom in Jude (1996) and 24 Hour Party People (2002), and collaborated again with Danny Boyle on 28 Days Later (2002).
+He played the Duke of Norfolk in Elizabeth (1998), appeared in Gone in 60 Seconds (2000) - years before taking his driving test in January 2004 - and The Others (2001).
+Eccleston took the lead role in Revengers Tragedy (2002), adapted from Thomas Middleton's play of the same name.
+He starred in the independent films A Price Above Rubies (1998) and The Invisible Circus (2001).

-He has appeared in a variety of television roles, especially in British dramas.
-These have included Hearts and Minds (1995) for Channel 4, Clocking Off (2000) and Flesh and Blood (2002) for the BBC and Hillsborough (1996), a modern version of Othello (2001), playing 'Ben Jago', (the Iago character); and the religious telefantasy epic The Second Coming (2003) for ITV, in which he played Steve Baxter, the son of God.
-He has made guest appearances in episodes of the comedy-drama Linda Green (2001) and macabre sketch show The League of Gentlemen (2002).
-Eccleston appeared in a stage role in Hamlet in the 2002 production at Leeds's West Yorkshire Playhouse.
-March–April 2004 saw him return to the venue in a new play, Electricity.
+He also appeared in a variety of television roles, mostly British dramas, including Hearts and Minds (1995) for Channel 4, Clocking Off (2000) and Flesh and Blood (2002) for the BBC, a modern version of Othello (2001), and the religious fantasy epic The Second Coming (2003) for ITV, in which he played Steve Baxter, the son of God.
+He made guest appearances in the comedy-drama Linda Green (2001) and the macabre sketch show The League of Gentlemen (2002).
+Eccleston appeared in Hamlet in the 2002 production at Leeds's West Yorkshire Playhouse.
+From March to April 2004, he returned to the venue in a play called Electricity.

-Eccleston has been twice nominated in the Best Actor category at the British Academy Television Awards.
-His first nomination came in 1997 for Our Friends in the North, but he lost to Nigel Hawthorne (for The Fragile Heart).
-He was nominated in 2004 for The Second Coming; Bill Nighy won for State of Play.
+Eccleston has been twice nominated in the Best Actor category at the British Academy Television Awards, both during this period, the first in 1997 when he lost to Nigel Hawthorne in The Fragile Heart.
+He was nominated again in 2004, losing to Bill Nighy who took the award for his performance in State of Play.
 Eccleston won the Best Actor category at the 1997 Broadcasting Press Guild Awards for Our Friends in the North.
-In 2003 he won the RTS Best Actor award for a second time, for his performance in Flesh and Blood.
-In July 2004, a poll of industry experts, conducted by Radio Times magazine, voted Eccleston the "19th Most Powerful Person in Television Drama."
+In 2003, he won the Royal Television Society Best Actor award for his performance in Flesh and Blood.

 Doctor Who (2005)

-On 2 April 2004, it was announced that Eccleston was to play the ninth incarnation of the Doctor in the revival of the BBC science fiction television series Doctor Who.
-The first series began transmission on 26 March 2005.
-Eccleston is the first actor to play the role who was born after the series began.
-On 30 March, the BBC released a statement, ostensibly from Eccleston, saying that he had decided to leave the role after just one series, because he feared becoming typecast.
+On 2 April 2004, the BBC revealed that Eccleston was to play the ninth incarnation of the Doctor in the revival of Doctor Who.
+Eccleston was the first actor born after the inception of the original series to play the role.
+It debuted on 26 March 2005, and a few days later, on 30 March, the BBC released a statement, ostensibly from Eccleston, saying that he had decided to leave the role after just one series to avoid becoming typecast.
 On 4 April, the BBC revealed that the statement had been falsely attributed and released without Eccleston's consent.
-The BBC admitted that they had broken an agreement made in January not to disclose publicly that he only intended to do one series.
-The statement had been made after journalists made queries to the press office.
+The broadcaster admitted that it had broken an agreement made in January not to disclose publicly that the actor had only intended to do one series.
+The statement had been issued following inquiries from journalists to the press office.
 Following his departure, Eccleston was replaced by David Tennant, who played the Tenth Doctor from 2005 to 2010.